 - Beams that vibrate when you walk toward them

 While inspecting a pier-and-beam foundation yourself may be easy, you should consider hiring an expert to inspect the house no matter the type of structural damage.
 An experienced contractor or home inspector can tell you more about the condition of the house and the potential repairs.
 Having an idea about the repair costs will allow you to make the right offer on the home.

 It will also help you avoid ending up stuck with a home that will cost you more to repair than what it’s worth.
 If after crunching the numbers you learn you will spend more than the after repair value, you may consider passing on this house.
 You should always aim to buy homes where you will recover your investment and boost the property’s value.

 While uneven floors shouldn’t stop you from buying a home, it’s important to do your own due diligence about the property.
-You should consider working with a Clever Partner Agent to decide if the house is a great buy.
 A local realtor can connect you with home inspectors and contractors who can provide insight into the necessary repairs.

 A Clever Partner Agent can walk you through the buying process, and you may be eligible for Clever Cash Back.
 Once the deal is done, we pay qualifying buyers 0.5% of the purchase price on homes over $150,000.
 This is an actual check we send to you, even if the floors are uneven.